sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 ![enter image description here](https://designshack.net/postimages/multiplecolumns_heading.jpg)

   #  INTRODUCTION TO LESS!
-- Less (Leaner Style Sheets) is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
+- LESS (Leaner Style Sheets) is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
 -   It was Designed by Alexis Sellier.

 - LESS is an opensource pre-processor language for CSS, The preprocessor is writing a code using a superset of CSS features, compiling this code to native CSS, and browser understanding CSS styles.